hahohe1892/Frank_thk_inv/README.md

 ```

 This performs the following steps, optimizing the model parameters ice viscosity `A`, sliding coefficient `c`, regularization parameter `theta`and velocity multiplier `vel_Mult`:
-1. Runs the inversion for all five glaciers using defined initial parameters.
+1. Runs the inversion for all five glacier complexes using defined initial parameters.
 2. Stores output **NetCDF** files in `Inversion/Output_data/`
 3. Calculates the cost function eq.(4) based on the differences in observed and modeled thicknesses and velocities.
 4. Suggests a new parameter combination to probe such that the likelihood of overlooking a minimum in the cost function is minimized.